THE RISE OF SLOW TRAVELING

 Use Couchsurfing

 Couchsurfing is not for everyone, but for those down to stay with a complete stranger who is generously offering to host you and willing to have a cultural exchange experience, Couchsurfing will help you save SO much on accommodation, especially on those destinations that are a little bit more expensive than the rest.
 Right now a Couchsurfing membership is around $14 USD/year.
-Check out these 9 other accommodation options for slow travelers looking to save money abroad.

 Exchange Skills for What You Want